MicrosoftDocs/labs/labs/devops/deployazurefunctionswithvsts/includes/readme.md

 ## What is covered in this lab?

  In this lab, you will
-* Create a Visual Studio Team Services account and clone the PartsUnlimited project from GitHub
+* Create a Visual Studio Team Services account and generate the PartsUnlimited project data with *VSTS Demo Generator* tool
 * Setup Azure Functions in Azure portal and add code via Visual Studio
-* Setup a build definition in Visual Studio Team Services to build and test the code
+* Configure the build definition in Visual Studio Team Services to build and test the code
-* Configure a CD pipeline in Visual Studio Team Services for Website, API and Azure Functions
+* Configure the CD pipeline in Visual Studio Team Services for Website, API and Azure Functions

 ## Setting up the environment

-### Part A: Provision the required Azure resources
+### Part A: Verify the created Azure resources

  In this lab, you will be using a fictional eCommerce website - PartsUnlimited.
 The PartsUnlimited team wants to  roll out a new discount for its employees and customers and wants to build Azure Functions that will retrieve the right discount depending on whether the logged in user is an employee or a customer.

-Let's create the Parts Unlimited website.
+Let us verify the resources created in the Azure Portal.

 1. Open your browser and navigate to [https://portal.azure.com](https://portal.azure.com)